Emotions Anonymous: Intellectual disabilities and hospitalization

 Jim Voytilla of the Ramsey County, Minnesota, Human Services Department created EA groups for intellectually disabled substance abusers in 1979.
 Voytilla noted when this particular demographic of substance abusers attended AA meetings in the surrounding community, they felt uncomfortable and made others attending the meetings uncomfortable.
 Voytilla's EA meetings were created to avoid these problems, and address the illnesses of his clients other than substance abuse.
-Since then, four articles have narrowly defined EA as a program specifically for mentally retarded or intellectually disabled substance abusers.
+Since then, four articles have narrowly defined EA as a program specifically for intellectually disabled substance abusers.
 In a similar way, EA has also been incorrectly described as an organization either specifically or primarily for those who have been discharged from psychiatric hospitals.

 EA does not discriminate against any demographic.
 All that is needed to join EA is a desire to become emotionally well.
 EA is not, and never has been, a program specifically for people of any particular background or treatment history.
 It is not uncommon for individuals in recovery from addictions or former patients in psychiatric hospitals to seek help in EA after being discharged.